foxyblocks/chai-jquery-rails/README.md

 [chai-jquery](https://github.com/chaijs/chai-jquery) is a plugin for [chai](http://chaijs.com/) that gives you jquery expectation helpers.

-This is a simple gem that adds chai-jquery to rails asset pipline.
+This is a simple gem that adds chai-jquery to the rails asset pipline.

 ## Installation